 David is leading the Mobility Information Engineering Lab (MIE) since 2016.
 He is working as a PostDoc researcher at the Chair of Geoinformation Engineering at ETH Zürich.
 He is mainly interested in movement analysis and simulation, with a particular focus on developing computational methods for understanding the involved human-environment-relations.

-Methodological focus: Geographical Information Systems (GIS), movement data analysis, geosimulation, agent-based models (ABM), network analysis and routing, Location-based Services (LBS)
+Methodological focus: Geographical Information Systems (GIS), movement data analysis, data mining, geosimulation, agent-based models (ABM), network analysis and routing, Location-based Services (LBS)

 More info at n.ethz.ch/~jonietzd.